teach-plt/www/notes/interpreter.md

 To implement the side condition, we need a global map `σ` from function names `f` to their definition `t f (t₁ x₁,...,tₙ xₙ) { ss }`.

+Quiz: In the last rule, what if `ss` does not contain a `return` statement?

 ### Implementation

 In Java, we can use Java's exception mechanism.